-- 1. the ability to organize, interpret, and communicate ideas clearly and accurately both orally and in writing; - 2. an awareness of the importance of balanced intellectual, spiritual, social, and physical development; - 3. an awareness of the importance of human interaction and ethical judgement in a diverse and global society; - 4. analytical skills using quantitative, qualitative, and scientific conncepts.
+- 1. the ability to organize, interpret, and communicate ideas clearly and accurately both orally and in writing; - 2. an awareness of the importance of balanced intellectual, spiritual, social, and physical development; - an awareness of the importance of human interaction and ethical judgement in a diverse and global society; - 4. analytical skills using quantitative, qualitative, and scientific concepts.

 Courses in the General Education Core curriculum address the goals listed above.
 In many of the courses in composition, literature, history, music, art, drama, and religion, research papers and oral presentations require students to organize and interpret ideas and communicate these ideas in written and oral formats.
-Required classes in literature, history, religion, art, music, and drama offer students the opportunity to broaden their perspectives so they can appreciate the richness of our Western heritage and the heritage of other cultures.
-Classes in history, literature, psychology, sociology, and religion help students to recognize the complexities of human interaction in today's society, and to realize the importance of ethical judgment viewed from a Judeo-Christian perspective.
-Courses in mathematics, sciences and technology provide students the opportunity to develop problem solving, logical reasoning, and technological skills.
-Physical Education classes promote improvement in physical conditioning and awareness of the importance of maintaining a healthy lifestyle.
+Required classes in literature, history, religion, art, music, and drama offer students the opportunity to broaden their perspectives, so they can appreciate the richness of our Western heritage and the heritage of other cultures.
+Classes in history, literature, psychology, sociology, and religion help students to recognize the complexities of human interaction in today's society and to realize the importance of ethical judgment viewed from a Judeo-Christian perspective.
+Courses in mathematics, sciences, and technology provide students the opportunity to develop problem solving, logical reasoning, and technological skills, while physical education classes promote improvement in physical conditioning and the importance of maintaining a healthy lifestyle.

-To further aid in the achievement of these core curriculum goals, each student is required to attend a number of campus events each year called Martin Moments events.
+To further aid in the achievement of these core curriculum goals, each student is required to attend a number of campus events each year, called Martin Moments events.
 While no credit hours are awarded for Martin Moments, completion of the requirement is noted on the transcript on a pass/fail basis, and satisfactory completion is a requirement for graduation.

-In addition to the successful completion of the required General Education Core courses, assessment of outcomes in the General Education Core are made by using nationally normed tests before entrance into the College and again during the sophomore year.
-The College is presently requiring all entering students, under age 21, to take the American College Testing Program's Assessment Test (ACT) or the Educational Testing Service's Scholastic Aptitude Test (SAT) prior to admission to the College.
+In addition to successful completion of the required General Education Core courses, assessment of outcomes in the General Education Core are made by using nationally normed tests before entrance into the College and again during the sophomore year.
+The College is presently requiring all entering students to take the American College Testing Program's Assessment Test (ACT), the Educational Testing Service's Scholastic Aptitude Test (SAT), or if over the age of 21 and no ACT or SAT score is provided, the Compass Placement Test will be given prior to admission to the College.
 All sophomores will complete an appropriate assessment instrument.